DES Rental Assistance in Arizona: Eligibility, Benefits & What to Do Now

 Arizona’s Department of Economic Security offered various programs to assist residents with social services, including unemployment benefits.
 Individuals were encouraged to familiarize themselves with the available DES programs to access necessary support during challenging times.

-On February 12, 2022, the Arizona program became available to the inhabitants of Phoenix.
+On February 12, 2022, the Arizona DES Rental Assistance program became available to the inhabitants of Phoenix.

 Residents of the City of Phoenix who had previously applied for and received emergency rental assistance or utilities through the City of Phoenix or Wildfire were not eligible for the DES ERAP program.